What is Encryption?

 Using a Virtual Private Network (VPN) is a great way to encrypt your internet traffic and keep your info hidden from prying eyes.
 When connecting to a VPN, your internet traffic will be run through a secure server that will not only encrypt your traffic, it will also change your IP address.

-Any questions about encryption or our VPN service?
+Any questions about encryption?
 We have an awesome support team waiting to answer any questions!
 Feel free to comment below, email, tweet, or hit us up on Facebook!

 If you use a VPN, or just started looking into them, you have probably […]